 Disadvantages of an LLC

 It will cost you more to operate as an LLC than as a sole proprietor or partnership, plus there will be more admin.
-And while you can have people buy into the business, you can’t issue shares to them.

 You can change your business structure